Controversial small-town Maryland mayor wins reelection following sexual harassment complaint

 “He’s done stuff that has helped put the city on the map,” said resident Michele Crosson, a longtime supporter of Grant’s who voted and volunteered for him Monday.
 “But it’s a bad thing it’s on the map for negative reasons, too.”

 Grant supporter Lavinia Cox said Monday that she likes the care Grant has shown seniors.
-He showed, her how to use an iPhone using a model that was as tall as she, took her to her first art show in Bowie and always provided free turkeys at Thanksgiving.
+He showed her how to use an iPhone using a model that was as tall as she, took her to her first art show, in Bowie, and always provided free turkeys at Thanksgiving.
 She praised the city for providing transportation to seniors for doctor’s appointments and trips to the grocery store.

 “I just like what he does for residents as a whole,” she said.
 “He’s a man of faith and vision.”